2024 Election Latest: Netanyahu vows in speech to Congress to press on with war in Gaza

-Hundreds of protesters are rallying within sight of the Capitol building, denouncing Israel's war in Gaza and Israeli Prime Minister Benjamin Netanyahu hours before he is set to address members of Congress.
+Thousands of protesters are rallying within sight of the Capitol building, denouncing Israel's war in Gaza and Israeli Prime Minister Benjamin Netanyahu, who delivered an address to a joint session of Congress Wednesday afternoon.

 More than 50 congressional Democrats were noticeably absent after announcing publicly that they would not be attending the speech in protest of the prime minister's handling of the war.